John Winspear

 John Winspear (1816 – 1874) was a ship builder in Hartlepool, England.

 Life and career

 Born in Whitby in 1816 John Winspear set up his business in Hartlepool.
 Based in Middleton, Winspear's yard boasted a gridiron and patent slipway.

+In an advertisement, Winspear described himself as a "shipwright, blacksmith", saying he was "always in readiness for raising sunken ships, and getting them off when stranded."

+Winspear was known for his workmanship and he built five wooden sailing ships, mostly small vessels, the last being the 55.5ft schooner Ellis, launched in 1858.

+Winspear was afflicted by poor mental health and died in 1874 in the County Asylum.